Genshin Impact Revenue Nears $6 Million a Day

 The numbers are in for Genshin Impact revenue reports and it’s unreal.
 SensorTower is reporting a massive $400 million generated.
 In just two months, that works out to just about $6 million spent by players each day.
 In terms of the mobile game marketplace, only one game, Honor of Kings, outperforms the new game from miHoYo.
 It’s worth noting Honor of Kings released in 2015.
 Furthermore, Genshin Impact is only two months into its lifespan and only $74 million behind the popular Tencent MOBA.

 In terms of comparisons to Breath of the Wild, the game looks and feels quite like the popular Zelda game.
 It’s not a perfect match, but it’s close.
 For a free-to-play, that’s all you really need to accomplish to rope people into your world.
-Already outperforming games like PUBG and Pokemon Go, miHoYo has to be feeling pretty great about their game’s debut.
+Already outperforming games like PUBG and Pokemon Go in revenue, miHoYo has to be feeling pretty great about their game’s debut.
 The studio is located in Shanghei, China, and this is their sixth game released since starting in 2012.
 Their other games often relied on loot box-style mechanics, but this is a huge step forward for them as a studio.

 The Mentality of Mobile Gamers